-- Online webinars facilitated by VOIP's where theory and practice are integrated.
+- Online webinars where theory and practice are integrated.

 - Live chats

 - Virtual drop in office-hours

 - Coffee mornings

 Based upon the profile of our typical student body, our strategy enables students to engage with a variety of learning tools that best meet their personal circumstances.